ErHaWeb/klaro_consent_manager/Documentation/Features/Index.rst

 XLIFF-based translations
 ========================

-The code of the Klaro application normally contains labels for a variety of languages, which are used depending on the language of the output via JavaScript.
+The Klaro application ships labels for a variety of languages and selects them in JavaScript.
 Klaro also provides the option of overwriting labels of defined languages via configuration.

 ..  code-block:: javascript
     :caption: Example for the configuration of labels in `config.js`